fastly/compute-actions/README.md

 ### AssemblyScript-based Workflow

-GitHub Actions come with a node toolchain pre-installed, so you can just run `npm install` to fetch your project's dependencies.
+GitHub Action runners come with a node toolchain pre-installed, so you can just run `npm install` to fetch your project's dependencies.

 ```yml
 name: Deploy Application